jhu-lcsr/handeye_calib_camodocal/README.md

 normalization could not be handled.
 Your rotations and translations are probably either not aligned or not passed in properly
 ```

 That means there is probably too much variation in the data you are reading to get an accurate solution.
 For example, if you watch the pose of an AR tag and it wobbles a little or flips this will prevent an
 accurate solution from being found.
 One way to help this is to ensure the system is completely stationary and then interpolate (average) the poses across several frames, again ensuring the system is completely stationary before recording the frame and then finally moving to the next position and repeating the process.

 #### Your cameras must be calibrated

 Camera calibration is  very important!
-If they aren't calibrated then the poses being fed into the algorithm will be innacurate, won't correspond, and thus the algorithm won't be able to find even a decent approximate solution and will just exit, printing an error.
+If they aren't calibrated then the poses being fed into the algorithm will be inaccurate, won't correspond, and thus the algorithm won't be able to find even a decent approximate solution and will just exit, printing an error.

 #### Your robot and cameras must be rigidly fixed

 Hand eye calibration solves for a rigid body transform, so if the whole system isn't rigidly fixed the transform you are solving for is constantly changing and thus impossible to find accurately.
 For example, if you have a camera and a fixed robot base, check that your robot is securely bolted to a surface.
 Tighten those bolts up!
 Also ensure the camera is securely and rigidly fixed in place in a similar fasion.
 Check for any wobbling and make sure to wait for everything to become still before taking your data points.

 #### Sanity Check by Physically Measuring